 There are many theories on the subject of myth.
 While all these theories hold water in various cultures, none of them is generally accepted across different cultures.
 Some of the most popular are euphemism, allegory, and personification.

-According to this theory, myths are twisted accounts of real-life events that happened many years ago.
+According to this theory, myths are accounts with some changs of real-life events that happened many years ago.
 This theory goes on to explain that the stories that turn out to become myths are stories that have been exaggerated over and over again by great ancient storytellers until the main characters became gods in the eyes and ears of the people.

 Another popular theory of myths is an allegory.
 According to this theory, it all started out as allegories for natural occurrences and symbols.
 An example is the representation of water by Poseidon and the sun by Apollo.
 This theory, also states that myths are allegories for the spiritual and philosophical phenomenon.
 Examples of this are Aphrodite which stands for desire and Athena, which stands for wise judgment.